 Thailand, the land of smiles, is one of the most popular holiday destinations in Southeast Asia.
 The vibrant cities, the oh-so-delicious cuisine, the gorgeous temples, the pristine beaches and the lush green forests of Thailand attract large number of people from all over the world to this country every year.
 While most people arrive in Thailand for its tourist attractions, there are a handful of people who are more interested in its beautiful, rugged trails.
 The mountains and rainforests of Thailand are some of the best hiking spots in the world.
-Here are some of the most popular hiking trails in Thailand that should be on the bucket list of every hiker.

 Located in Northern Thailand, Chiang Rai is one of the places to hike in the country.
 You have a range of trails to choose from, depending on whether you want to go on a casual stroll or a strenuous hike.
 But, whichever path you choose, your reward is that you get to view breathtaking vistas.
 Apart from this, you would also get to see verdant jungles, charming tribal villages, ruins of ancient settlements, historical remains, beautiful rice fields, etc. Nature lovers can also go for jungle trekking, but be ready for a tough hiking expedition.